Whitney Huang

 About Me

-Before coming to Purdue, I received a Master degree in Statistics at University of Akron and a Bachelors degree in Mechanical engineering at National Cheng Kung University, Taiwan.
+Before coming to Purdue, I earned a Master's degree in Statistics from the University of Akron and a Bachelor's degree in Mechanical Engineering from National Cheng Kung University, Taiwan.

-My research interests include statistics of extremes; spatio-temporal statistics; design and analysis of computer experiments; time-frequency analysis; multiscale statistical modeling; spatial point processes; environmental applications; high-frequency physiological data analysis.
+My research interests include statistics of extremes; spatio-temporal statistics; surrogate modeling of computer experiments; time-frequency analysis; multiscale statistical modeling; spatial point processes; environmental applications; and high-frequency physiological data analysis.

 Employment

 • Assistant Professor, School of Mathematical and Statistical Sciences, Aug.
-2019 to Present
+2019 to Aug.
+2025

 • CANSSI Postdoctoral Fellow, Pacific Climate Impacts Consortium and School of Earth and Ocean Sciences, Aug.
 2018 to July 2019